GeorgeLychock/Project-Management-Dashboard---MS2/README.md

 <a name="BUGS"></a>
 ## Bugs / Fixes
-### Fixed Bugs after Testing
--   Issue: On tablet view ports
-    -   Fix: Adjusted the row divs style to be completely responsive across all view ports, portrait and landscape.

 ### Known Bugs
 #### OPEN
 -   User needs to be logged in to view the Library menu on mobile devices.
 This isn't necessarily a bug as it is a design issue with the concept version of this app.
 In a production version a user wouldn't be able to view any Libraries unless they are logged in.
 For conceptual purposes, we show the Libraries even though a user may not have "logged in".